pergus/netbox-zabbix/README.md

 ### Todo

 * There might a logical error in how Device/VM mapping is working.

 * Test delete of interface(s) etc.

+* If a global default setting changes, then all ZC in NB and Z should be updated.

 * When the implementation works for Devices, implement the corresponding code for Virual Machines.